-P.S.
-This isn’t just another blog to teach you “how to make your creative business survive coronavirus”.
-I want you to feel stronger, more confident and prepared to tackle the new year.
+This year things have been tough.
+I want you to feel stronger, more confident and prepared to tackle the year ahead.
 So, read on to learn how to build a profitable arts practice to keep doing what you love.

 Start Strong: Define your brand